-Throughout the 1990s I used to head down to Nice often.
-Nice, and other towns strung along the Côte d’Azur like hedonistic ports of call, was my pleasure station, my secret destination, my sybaritic delight.
-From Paris I would escape to it on the night train, and it was always thrilling.
+Throughout the 1990s, I headed down to Nice often.
+Nice, and other towns strung along the Côte d’Azur like hedonistic ports of call, was my favorite destination.
+From Paris, I’d escape on the night train, and it was always thrilling.
 Another thing I love about Nice is its close proximity to Italy.

 It saddens me profoundly to read that since the monstrous July 14, 2016 terrorist attack, hotel reservations, the Nice jazz festival, and other concerts have all been cancelled.
 I said in an earlier post ‘Do not come to France’, but that was wrong.
 I was angry.
 Now I’m saying ‘Do not stay away.’

 Below is a travel piece I wrote a decade ago.
 It is my Nice.
 For no other reason than I’ve been travelling hither and yon to other cities, I haven’t been back for a decade.
 I must go back soon, I will go, on my way to Italy.

 NICE, a multitude of pleasures